 Latest news from the BEEHIVE!

-The Engelhardt Group develops statistical models and methods for high-dimensional genomic data.
-In particular, we study human genetic variation and its impact on genomic regulation, including gene expression and splicing, with the goal of identifying mechanisms of human disorders and diseases.
+The Engelhardt Group develops statistical models and methods for high-dimensional biomedical data.
+In particular, we study human genetic variation, genomic regulation, single cell (spatial) transcriptomics, longitudinal cohort data, and electronic health care records (EHR) in order to identify mechanisms of human disorders and diseases.
 There are a wide range of projects in these areas in the group (see Research for more information), including:

 Prof. Engelhardt is a PI in the Genotype-Tissue Expression (GTEx) consortium, within which our group is developing statistical models to analyze cis- and trans-eQTLs across cell types and the sexual dimorphism of transcription regulation.

-Postdoc job opening: There is a postdoc opening in my group for a talented statistical geneticist, quantitative geneticist, or statistician who wants to study genomic phenomena by developing data-driven, statistical or machine learning approaches.
+Postdoc job opening: There is a postdoc opening in my group for a talented statistical geneticist, quantitative geneticist, or statistician who wants to study biomedical phenomena by developing data-driven statistical or machine learning methods.
 Please contact me if you might be that postdoc (bee-at-princeton-dot-edu).

 Prospective graduate students: If you are interested in working in our group at Princeton for your PhD, you must be admitted to a graduate program at Princeton University such as Computer Science or Quantitative and Computational Biology.